JordanSpencerWu/old-website/_posts/book/2016/2016-12-15-think-and-grow-rich.md

         <p>The subconscious mind is the "sending station" of the brain, through which vibrations of thought are broadcast.
 The Creative Imagination is the "receiving set," through which the vibrations of thought are picked up from the ether.</p>

-        <p><b>THE GREATEST FORCES ARE "INTANGIBLE".</b> Through the ags which have passed, man has depended too much upon his physical senses, and has limited his knowledge to physical things, which he could see, touch, weigh, and measure.
+        <p><b>THE GREATEST FORCES ARE "INTANGIBLE".</b> Through the ages which have passed, man has depended too much upon his physical senses, and has limited his knowledge to physical things, which he could see, touch, weigh, and measure.
 We shall learn, as we pass through this age, that the "other self" is more powerful than the physical self we see when we look into a mirror.</p>

         <p>The things men cannot perceive through any of their five senses, and when we hear them, it should remind us that <i>all of us are controlled by forces which are unseen and intangible</i>.</p>
       </div>